vcanuel/awtrix-companion/README.md

 ## Features

 - **Live Display Preview**: Real-time visualization of your 32x8 LED matrix
+- **Custom Messages**: Send custom text messages to your AWTRIX display
+  - Choose from hundreds of icons from [LaMetric](https://developer.lametric.com/icons)
+  - Automatic icon download and upload to your device
+  - Customize text color with color picker
+  - Set message duration
+  - Send immediately to your display
 - **Full Device Control**:
   - Matrix on/off toggle
   - Brightness adjustment (0-255)